Skip to Content

 Hearing loss is often subtle

 Hearing loss does not always present as complete or sudden hearing loss.
 It can begin gradually and may not be immediately noticeable.
-Often, people compensate without realising, turning up the volume, relying on lipreading, or simply withdrawing from conversation when it becomes too difficult.

 This gradual compensation is often what leads to fatigue.
 Your brain is working harder, for longer, and under increased pressure in environments where clear communication is key.